apache/any23/core/src/main/assembly/README.txt

   Installing Apache Any23
   ----------------

-  1) Unpack the archive where you would like to store the binaries, eg:
+** Windows 2000/XP

+  1) Unzip the distribution archive, i.e. apache-any23-${project.version}-bin.zip to the directory you wish to install Apache Any23 ${project.version}.
+        These instructions assume you chose C:\Program Files\Apache Software Foundation.
+        The subdirectory apache-any23-${project.version} will be created from the archive.

+  2) Add the ANY23_HOME environment variable by opening up the system properties (WinKey + Pause), selecting the "Advanced" tab, and the "Environment Variables" button, then adding the ANY23_HOME variable in the user variables with the value C:\Program Files\Apache Software Foundation\apache-any23-${project.version}.

+  3) In the same dialog, add the ANY23 environment variable in the user variables with the value %ANY23_HOME%\bin.

+  4) Optional: In the same dialog, add the EXTRA_JVM_ARGUMENTS environment variable in the user variables to specify JVM properties, e.g. the value -Xms256m -Xmx512m.
+This environment variable can be used to supply extra options.
+        By default, it is set to: -Xms500m -Xmx500m -XX:PermSize=128m -XX:-UseGCOverheadLimit

+  5) In the same dialog, update/create the Path environment variable in the user variables and prepend the value
+        %ANY23% to add Apache Any23 available in the command line.

+  6) In the same dialog, make sure that JAVA_HOME exists in your user variables or in the system variables and it is set to the location of your JDK, e.g. C:\Program Files\Java\jdk1.5.0_02 and that %JAVA_HOME%\bin is in your Path environment variable.

+  7) Open a new command prompt (Winkey + R then type cmd) and run any23 --version to verify that it is correctly installed.

-    Unix-based Operating Systems (Linux, Solaris and Mac OS X) tar zxvf apache-any23-${project.version}-bin.tar.gz
+** Unix-based Operating Systems (Linux, Solaris and Mac OS X)
-    Windows 2000/XP
-      unzip apache-any23-${project.version}-bin.zip

-  2) A directory called "apache-any23-${project.version}" will be created.
+  1) Extract the distribution archive, i.e. apache-any23-${project.version}-bin.tar.gz to the directory you wish to install Apache Any23 ${project.version}.
+        These instructions assume you chose /usr/local/apache-any23.
+        The subdirectory apache-any23-${project.version} will be created from the archive.

+  2) In a command terminal, add the ANY23_HOME environment variable, e.g. export ANY23_HOME=/usr/local/apache-any23/apache-any23-${project.version}.

+  3) Add the ANY23 environment variable, e.g. export ANY23=$ANY23_HOME/bin.

+  4) Optional: Add the EXTRA_JVM_ARGUMENTS environment variable to specify JVM properties, e.g. export EXTRA_JVM_ARGUMENTS="-Xms256m -Xmx512m".
+        This environment variable can be used to supply extra options.

-  3) Add the bin directory to your PATH, eg:
+  5) Add M2 environment variable to your path, e.g. export PATH=$ANY23:$PATH.

-    Unix-based Operating Systems (Linux, Solaris and Mac OS X) export PATH=/usr/local/apache-any23-${project.version}/bin:$PATH
-    Windows 2000/XP
-      set PATH="c:\program files\apache-any23-${project.version}\bin";%PATH%

-  4) Make sure JAVA_HOME is set to the location of your JDK
+  6) Make sure that JAVA_HOME is set to the location of your JDK, e.g. export JAVA_HOME=/usr/java/jdk1.5.0_02 and that $JAVA_HOME/bin is in your PATH environment variable.

-  5) Run "any23 --version" to verify that it is correctly installed.
+  7) Run any23 --version to verify that it is correctly installed.

   Licensing
   ---------